 choco install (or its shorthand,

 > rem Flex is required. > choco install -y winflexbison3 > rem Git, CMake, Perl, Python, etc are also required, but can be installed > rem via their respective installation packages. > choco install -y git cmake strawberryperl python3

 Download and install “Microsoft Visual Studio 2019 Community Edition”.
 If you prefer you can instead download and install “Microsoft Visual Studio 2019 Community Edition”.
 The examples below are for Visual Studio 2022 but can be adapted for Visual Studio 2019.
 These are small utilities that download all the other required parts (which are quite large).

 You can alternatively use Chocolatey to install Visual Studio, using the Visual Studio Community and Native Desktop workload packages.
-Note that this includes CMake.
+Note that this includes Visual Studio’s CMake component.

 choco install -y visualstudio2022community visualstudio2022-workload-nativedesktop

 You can use other Microsoft C compiler variants, but VS2019 is used to build the development releases and is the preferred option.
 It’s possible to compile Wireshark with a wide range of Microsoft C compiler variants.
 For details see Section 4.5, “Microsoft compiler toolchain (Windows native)”.